Last updated on August 26th, 2018

 Granting citizenship on the basis of geographic birthplace is known as citizenship jus soli, or “from the soil”.
 In countries that have citizenship jus soli, or birthright citizenship, it makes no difference what the citizenship or immigration status of the infant’s parents was at the time of birth is (with the exception of children born to diplomats).
 For example, if a tourist arrives in Canada on a six-month visa, does not disclose that she is pregnant, and then gives birth in Vancouver six months later, then her child will be Canadian.

 Birthright citizenship has become increasingly controversial in the United States because of the phenomenon of “anchor babies”.
 Anchor babies are children born to non-permanent residents who subsequently use their child’s status as a means to immigrate.
-Under both Canadian and American immigration law, it is not that difficult to obtain a stay of removal against someone facing deportation if that individual is the parent of a citizen.
+Under both Canadian and American immigration law, the existence of children with citizenship can be a factor in removal.

 Also, in the United States, an American child can petition for his/her foreign national parents to become lawful permanent residents once the child reaches the age of twenty-one.
 This is similar to the parental sponsorship provisions found in Canadian legislation.